 ANY GIVEN THURSDAY

-It is a book about friendship.
 It’s a story of a woman with a beautiful heart, a generous spirit, a diagnosis, and a battle that would become insurmountable.
 It’s a book about life and love, about dedication, about facilitating a journey, and the inevitable surrender.
 It’s about making a difference, showing up, having courage, and always remembering.

 The eBook for Tablet, Phone and Kindle is now available here.

-Paperback available here.
+Paperback available at Amazon here.

 “I managed to read ‘Any given Thursday’ on a wintry day.
 Couldn’t put it down!!
 Thank you for allowing us into your personal and family life.
 Such a truly inspirational memoir of friendship.” – Emerald